Empress Guo (Cao Rui's wife)

-Empress Guo (220 – 8 February 264), personal name unknown, formally known as Empress Mingyuan, was an empress of the state of Cao Wei during the Three Kingdoms period of China.
+Empress Guo (220 – 8 February 264 (Note: According to Cao Huan's biography in Sanguozhi, Empress Dowager Guo died on the yimao day of the 12th month of the 4th year of the Jingyuan era of Cao Huan's reign.
+This corresponds to 8 Feb 264 in the proleptic Gregorian calendar.)), personal name unknown, formally known as Empress Mingyuan, was an empress of the state of Cao Wei during the Three Kingdoms period of China.
 She was married to Cao Rui, the second ruler of Wei; she was his third wife and second empress.
 The limited information available about her appears to portray her as an intelligent woman who fought hard to prevent her empire from falling into the hands of the Sima clan (Sima Yi and his sons Sima Shi and Sima Zhao) during the reigns of her adopted son Cao Fang and his cousin Cao Mao, but was unable to stem the tide.

+It's said she was actually one of the last major resistances against the Sima family.
+Sima Yan, Sima Zhao's son, only established the Jin Dynasty two years after her death.